ch-stark/blogvmdeleteprotection/index.md

 #### The ACM Policy Definition:

- ACM Policy to use `musthave` to enforce the delete-protection label
+The ACM Policy uses `musthave` to enforce the delete-protection label

 ```yaml
 apiVersion: policy.open-cluster-management.io/v1